davesuonabene/MaschineMikroMk3LinuxDriverPlus/README.md

 ## Roadmap

-What worked already (as the original from @r00tman):
+What worked already (as the original from @r00tman): input from {
- - Pads,
+ - Pads [with midi output],
  - Buttons,
  - Encoder,
  - Slider,
  - LEDs,
  - Screen.
+}

 What I added:
+ - OSC Output [buttons, slider]
- - OSC support for button presses
+ - OSC Input (for led control)
- - Selectable Button Modes (trigger, toggle)
+ - Custom Button Modes (trigger, toggle)
+ - Custom MIDI CC Out for buttons